geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Null devices don't have timing.
 It's just instant.

 ##### **Geohot** [[00:22:04](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1324)]
-You just don't have...
-Wait, null devices totally have...
+You just don't have..
+Wait, null devices totally have..
 Yeah.
 It's instant.
 It's not instant.
 Nothing's instant.

 ##### **Qazalin** [[00:22:14](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1334)]
 I mean, like, I would have to put sleep in the call.